tmroyce/r-labs/wrangling/01-04-downloading-files.md

 - [3.
 Understanding Temporary File
   Functions](#3-understanding-temporary-file-functions)

-Demonstrates how to download and work with data files from the internet using R, following techniques for both direct reading and local file management.
+Download and work with data files from the internet.

+Setup

 ``` r
 # Load required library